social-media-ethics-automation/book/book_contents/ch04_data/02_data_simplification.md

 ## More examples of simplifications
 So all data that you might find is a simplification.
 There are many seemingly simple questions that in some situations or for some people, there are no simple answers, questions like:
 - What country are you from?
   - _What if you were born in one country, but moved to another shortly after?
-What if you are from an area claimed by multiple countries?_
+What if you are from a country that no longer exists like Czechoslovakia?
+Or from an occupied territory?_
 - How many people live in this house?
   - _Does a college student returning home for the summer count as living in that house?_
 - How many words are in this chapter?